Is Medicare Plan F going away? Yes, but it’s not going away for everyone.

 What Options are available If I Can’t buy Medigap Plan F?

-Don’t panic if you’re not be able to purchase a Medigap Plan F. There are some great options available such as Medicare Supplement Plan G and N.
+Don’t panic if you’re not be able to purchase a Medigap Plan F. There are some great options available such as Medicare Supplement Plan G vs Plan N.

 Plan G and Plan F are almost identical in coverage.
 In fact many people choose to buy it even when Plan F is available.